CyrilleFinet3/Control-of-light-sensor-with-DE0-Nano-SoC/README.md

 The project included 2 main codes in VHDL:

 * The I2C master driver (I2C_M.vhd) which defines the state machine of the I2C protocol.
-* The Light bloc (light.vhd) that uses the I2C driver and transfers the data to two output registers of 8 bits for the software.
+* The Light block (light.vhd) that uses the I2C driver and transfers the data to two output registers of 8 bits for the software.

 Testbenches are also included to verify that the codes are working properly.